garzj/docs-diary/docs/os/cisco/040_routing_gateways.md

   - highest ip address of all interfaces
 - **DR**: designated router, elected for each segment (Layer 2 broadcast domain) to reduce OSPF packets
 - **BDR**: backup designated router
+- **cost**: the cost on an interface is used by the SPF algorithm to pick the best path
+- **reference-bandwidth**: default cost = interface-bandwidth / reference-bandwidth (rounded up to an integer)

 #### Packet types